lholde02/backdoor-hunting-demo/README.md

 I hope this will inspire others to think about what systems they have in place to look for suspicious activity on their own computers and networks.

+** Note: this program was designed to work on the Kali Linux distribution.
+It runs well on Python version 2.7.13

 ## Modes

 There are several ways that you can use the backdoor hunting demo: user-mediated, learning, and autonomous mode.